Rhubarb-Apricot Barbecued Chicken

 - 12 chicken drumsticks (about 4 pounds)

 - In a large saucepan, heat oil over medium heat.
-Add onion; cook and stir 4-6 minutes or until tender.
+Add onion; cook and stir until tender, 4-6 minutes.
 Add garlic; cook 1 minute longer.
 Stir in rhubarb, ketchup, water, preserves, vinegar, molasses, mustard, chipotle pepper, 1 teaspoon barbecue seasoning, 1/4 teaspoon salt and 1/4 teaspoon pepper.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 8-10 minutes or until rhubarb is tender.
-Puree rhubarb mixture using an immersion blender.
-Or, cool slightly and puree in a blender.
+Reduce heat; simmer, uncovered, until rhubarb is tender, 8-10 minutes.
+Puree rhubarb mixture using an immersion blender, or cool slightly and puree in a blender.
 Reserve 2 cups sauce for serving.

 - Meanwhile, in a small bowl, mix the remaining barbecue seasoning, salt and pepper; sprinkle over chicken.
-Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
-Grill chicken, covered, over indirect medium heat 15 minutes.
-Turn; grill 15-20 minutes longer or until a thermometer reads 170°-175°, brushing occasionally with remaining sauce.
+On a lightly oiled grill rack, grill chicken, covered, over indirect medium heat 15 minutes.
+Turn; grill until a thermometer reads 170°-175°, 15-20 minutes longer, brushing occasionally with remaining sauce.
 Serve with reserved sauce.
-Yield: 6 servings.